Scalingo/documentation/_posts/databases/2015-09-30-dump-restore-mongodb.md

 {% include info_command_line_tool.md %}

 There's two ways to dump a distant database and restore the data in your Scalingo database.
-The first one involves dumping the data on your local workstation and the second one involved doing the same operations from within a Scalingo [one-off container)({% post_url cli/2015-09-30-one-off-container %}).
+The first one involves dumping the data on your local workstation and the second one involved doing the same operations from within a Scalingo one-off container (see [application tasks]({% post_url app/2014-10-02-tasks %})).

 ## Dump and Restore from your local workstation